-FAII is an advanced ranking method of the relative importance index (RII) and is similar to the approach used by Gunduz and Ahsan (2018), Hwang et al. (2013) and Le-Hoai et al. (2008).
-The selection of this method for the study was based on its ability to assess each factor on two distinct scales: 'level of impact' and 'frequency of occurrence'.
-This approach facilitates the ranking of factors by considering their importance, as determined by these two scores.
-A FAII score can be obtained by multiplying the frequency index (FI) and important index (RII) scores using equations (1-3) (Gunduz and Ahsan, 2018).
+FAII is an advanced ranking method of the relative importance index (RII) and is similar to the approach used by Gunduz and Ahsan (2018), Hwang, Zhao and Ng (2013) and Le-Hoai, Lee and Lee (2008).
+The selection of this method for the study was based on its ability to assess each factor on two distinct scales: level of impact and frequency of occurrence.
+This approach facilitated the ranking of factors by considering their importance, as determined by these two scores.
+A FAII score can be obtained by multiplying the frequency index (FI) and RII scores using Equations 1 to 3 (Gunduz and Ahsan, 2018).